“Gratitude turns what we have into enough.” – Melody Beattie

 I wondered what happened to that cute little embryo.

-I wondered what exactly God was putting us through.
+What was God putting us through.

 I wondered if we would ever have children.